Trauma-Informed Grief Support

 If you have access to steady income and stability in your home/life, and have access to resources through family or friends, and ability to budget for opportunities such as this training.

 Supported Rate: $200 (4 spaces)

 If your access to resources is limited and your economic situation limits your ability to attend at the higher tiers.

-Refunds: Full attendance is required, so please ensure this is possible for you before you register to secure your spot.
+Refunds: Full attendance is required, so please ensure you are able and willing to attend both days fully before you send in an application.

 I am able to offer a full refund, minus a $25 admin fee, if you withdraw from the workshop before Thursday, January 19th, 2023.
 If you need to withdraw from the workshop on January 19th, 2023 or thereafter, I can only offer a 50% refund, unless your spot can be filled by another applicant upon which I am able to offer you the full refund, minus the $25 admin fee.

 For over 14 years, I have been supporting individuals, families, communities, and organizations through grief, loss and difficult experiences.

 I have had the honor to work with